Marketing Intermediate Updated 2026-03-22

 A demand-side platform (DSP) is software that advertisers use to buy digital ad inventory across thousands of websites, apps, and streaming services through automated, real-time auctions.

-The “demand side” refers to advertisers — the people demanding ad space.
+The “demand side” refers to advertisers.
+The people demanding ad space.
 A DSP connects to multiple ad exchanges simultaneously, evaluates available impressions against your targeting criteria, and bids on the ones that match.
 All of this happens in milliseconds through real-time bidding.
 Major DSPs include Google DV360, The Trade Desk, Amazon DSP, and MediaMath.

-Statista estimates that over 90% of digital display ad spending in the US flows through programmatic channels — and DSPs are the primary buying mechanism.
+Statista estimates that over 90% of digital display ad spending in the US flows through programmatic channels.
+And DSPs are the primary buying mechanism.

 Why Does a DSP Matter?